mozzimmashafique-jpg/Mozzimma_project/README.md

 FreeFuse collects large amounts of watch-history, video engagement, and questionnaire activity data from multiple academic years.
 However, this data is stored across several raw Excel files with inconsistent column names, missing values, irregular timestamps, and unstructured formats.

-*Because of this, FreeFuse faces several challenges*:
+Because of this, FreeFuse faces several challenges:

 -Decision-makers cannot easily access a centralized view of platform engagement.
 -Video performance cannot be compared across time periods or academic years.